Coronation of the Virgin (Filippo Lippi): History

-Francesco Maringhi, procuratore of the church of Sant'Ambrogio, left money after his death in 1441 for a new painting at the high altar of the church.
+Francesco Maringhi, procuratore of the church of Sant'Ambrogio in Florence, left money after his death in 1441 for a new painting at the high altar of the church.
 Bills of the payments for the work until 1447 have been preserved.

 In the late 1430s, brother Filippo Lippi had left the convent of the Carmine convent to open an artist workshop of his own; however, having no money enough to pay assistants and apprentices, he worked alone with two usual collaborators, Fra Carnevale and Fra Diamante, along with an unknown "Piero di Lorenzo dipintore".
-For the Coronation of the Virgin, however, Lippi had to call in a total of six external painters, who were responsible also for the gilded frame, now lost.
-Originally the work had a predella, also lost, with the exception of a small panel with a Miracle of St Ambrose, now in the Berlin State Museums.
+For the Coronation of the Virgin, however, Lippi had to call in a total of six external painters, who were responsible also for the gilded framework, now lost.
+Originally the work had a predella, also lost, with the exception of a small panel with a Miracle of Saint Ambrose, now in the Gemäldegalerie, Berlin.

 The work was immediately admired and was copied by numerous painters.
 It remained in Sant'Ambrogio until 1810, when it was stolen.
-Later it was sold to the Galleria dell'Accademia, from which it was transferred to the Galleria degli Uffizi in Florence.
+Later it was sold to the Galleria dell'Accademia in Florence, from where it was transferred to the Galleria degli Uffizi.

 Description

-The work is composed of a single panel, divided into three sectors by the arches.
+The work is composed of a single panel, divided by the arches into the traditional three sectors of a (winged) altarpiece.
 At the sides of the central arch are two tondos, depicting the Angel of Annunciation and the Virgin.